f <- function() {

 f()

-The parent of this fresh execution environment is not the environment where the function was called; it’s the environment where the function was defined (the enclosing environment).
+The parent of this fresh execution environment is not the environment where the function was called; it is the environment where the function was defined (the enclosing environment).
 This is what makes scoping lexical: the parent chain is determined by the structure of the source code, not by which function happened to call which at runtime.

 x <- "global"